 Hi David Hood here!
 I’m the Dallas SEO Geek.

-The most important one is going to be Google+.
 You can go check out your online reviews by clicking on this right here.
 You can see your reviews down here and they’ve got a bunch of bad reviews.
 A 14 rating is pretty bad.
 You want to be in the 20’s and also, it’s not just about Google +.
 Google + is the most important but I find that Yelp is usually the second most important factor.
 You can figure that out by searching your business name and maybe the city you’re located if you have to.

-Yelp is even harder to post on than Google + because they have this thing where they hide a lot of reviews.
+Yelp is even harder to post on than Google My Business because they have this thing where they hide a lot of reviews.
 So if you scroll down, a lot of other reviews won’t show up here.
 Obviously, they have bad ratings so they definitely need some help here.
 So 20 filter right here.
 These are reviews that for whatever reason Yelp decided not to display.
 If you’re trying to get reviews up, a lot of the times they’re all up here and I figured out how to not get them named.
 But that’s too much to cover in this video.

 What can you do?
 Let’s say you have a bunch of bad reviews or at least a few, sometimes if only have like 5 or 6 reviews, just 1 or 2 can really be exciting.
 No matter how good a quality of your service is, your business is not perfect and even if you were perfect, there’s still going to be people that are going to be happy.
 What you need to do is you need to push down those bad reviews with good reviews.
 Assuming that there’s not a problem in your business that is causing you to get a bunch of bad core reviews, then you just need to work out some systems that enable you to get more reviews that make it a little easier for your costumers to give you reviews.